-Setting the SUSPEND bit (OSCICN.5) causes the hardware to halt the CPU and the high-frequency internal oscillator, and go into Suspend mode as soon as the instruction that sets the bit completes execution.
+Setting the SUSPEND bit (OSCICN.5) causes the hardware to halt the CPU and the high-frequency internal oscillator, and go into suspend mode as soon as the instruction that sets the bit completes execution.
 All internal registers and memory maintain their original data.
-Most digital peripherals are not active in Suspend mode.
+Most digital peripherals are not active in suspend mode.
 The exception to this is the Port Match feature and Timer 3, when it is run from an external oscillator source or the internal low-frequency oscillator.

 Suspend mode can be terminated by four types of events, a port match (described in Section "20.5.
-Port Match" on page 136), a Timer 3 overflow (described in Section "24.3.
-Timer 3" on page 203), a Comparator low output (if enabled), or a device reset event.
-Note that in order to run Timer 3 in Suspend mode, the timer must be configured to clock from either the external clock source or the internal low-frequency oscillator source.
-When Suspend mode is terminated, the device will continue execution on the instruction following the one that set the SUSPEND bit.
+Port Match" on page 124), a Timer 3 overflow (described in Section "24.3.
+Timer 3" on page 191), a comparator low output (if enabled), or a device reset event.
+To run Timer 3 in suspend mode, the timer must be configured to clock from either the external clock source or the internal low-frequency oscillator source.
+When suspend mode is terminated, the device will continue execution on the instruction following the one that set the SUSPEND bit.
 If the wake event (port match or Timer 3 overflow) was configured to generate an interrupt, the interrupt will be serviced upon waking the device.
-If Suspend mode is terminated by an internal or external reset, the CIP-51 performs a normal reset sequence and begins program execution at address 0x0000.
+If suspend mode is terminated by an internal or external reset, the CIP-51 performs a normal reset sequence and begins program execution at address 0x0000.